I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_scan_request_v2.md

      <b>dot11_scan_type_active</b>, the 802.11 station transmits an 802.11 Probe Request for each SSID in the
      list while scanning on a channel.

-`uIEsLength`

-The length, in bytes, of the list of IEs.

-`uIEsOffset`

-The offset in the
-     <b>ucBuffer</b> array where the list of variable-length information elements (IEs) begins.
-The 802.11
-     station must append the list of IEs to the end of each Probe Request frame that it transmits during an active scan.

-The miniport driver must ignore this member (along with the
-     <b>uIEsLength</b> member) if
-     <b>dot11ScanType</b> is set to
-     <b>dot11_scan_type_passive</b>.

 `uNumOfdot11SSIDs`

 The number of entries in the SSID list.